-Upon completion of this offering, we will have ADSs outstanding representing approximately % of our ordinary shares ADSs outstanding representing approximately % of our ordinary shares, if the underwriters exercise in full their option to purchase (or additional ADSs), based on the number of ordinary shares outstanding as of 2016.
-This does not include ordinary shares. % of our outstanding ordinary shares immediately after this offering, that will not be subject to lock-up agreements and may be freely representing converted into ADSs after this offering from time to time.
+Upon completion of this offering, we will have 5,500,000 ADSs outstanding representing approximately 18% of our ordinary shares (or 6,325,000 ADSs outstanding representing approximately 20% of our ordinary shares, if the underwriters exercise in full their option to purchase additional ADSs), based on the number of ordinary shares outstanding as of September 30, 2016.
+This does not include 10,685,166 ordinary shares, representing 2.7% of our outstanding ordinary shares immediately after this offering, that will not be subject to lock-up agreements and may be freely converted into ADSs after this offering from time to time.
 All of the ADSs sold in this offering and the ordinary shares they represent will be freely transferable by persons other than our "affiliates" without restriction or further registration under the Securities Act.
 Rule 144 under the Securities Act defines an "affiliate" of a company as a person that, directly or indirectly, through one or more intermediaries, controls or is controlled by, or is under common control with, our company.
 All outstanding ordinary shares prior to this offering are "restricted securities" as that term is defined in Rule 144 because they were issued in a transaction or series of transactions not involving a public offering.
 Restricted securities, in the form of ADSs or otherwise, may be sold only if they are the subject of an effective registration statement under the Securities Act or if they are sold pursuant to an exemption from the registration requirement of the Securities Act such as those provided for in Rule 144 or 701 promulgated under the Securities Act, which rules are summarized below.
 Restricted ordinary shares may also be sold outside of the United States to non-U.S. persons in accordance with Rule 904 of Regulation S under the Securities Act.
 This prospectus may not be used in connection with any resale of the ADSs acquired in this offering by our affiliates.